comboshreddies/kubectl-tks/README.md

 #COMPLETED
 ```

-## one-liner with more kubernetes related templated fiels
+## one-liner with more kubernetes related templated field

-Now you can see we used k8s_pod as temlpate field for each pod was there in test-run namespace.
+Now you can see we used k8s_pod as template field for each pod that was there in the test-run namespace.
 We can also use k8s_namespace template field to specify namespace (so you don't have to repeat test-run)
-There are also k8s_config and k8s_context template fields that would be filled if specified within tks command line
-parameters - if they are not specified they will be empty string.
+There are also k8s_config and k8s_context template fields that would be filled if specified within tks command line parameters - if they are not specified they will be empty strings.

 ```console
 $ kubectl tks -n test-run start -l app=nginx  "kubectl -n {{k8s_namespace}} exec -t {{k8s_pod}} -c nginx -- env" -T